berceanu/hpc-europa3-application/index.md

 critical energy in the betatron spectrum.
 One way to do this is by using a capillary to guide the laser pulse over a propagating distance much longer than the Rayleigh length, of up to a few centimeters, at a lower plasma density.
-Another appoach is to optimize the laser and plasma parameters to obtain a better self-guiding of the laser (above the critical power) inside the gas jet, leading to an incresed propagation distance.
+Another approach is to optimize the laser and plasma parameters to obtain a better self-guiding of the laser (above the critical power) inside the gas jet, leading to an increased propagation distance.

 The experimental developments are strongly coupled with large-scale numeric simulations, which serve a dual purpose.
-The first one is to guide the choice of laser (energy, duration, beam profile etc) and plasma (density, profile etc) parameters for the experimental campaing in order to optimize the accelerated electron beam's quality and shot-to-shot reproducibility, as well as maximize its energy.
+The first one is to guide the choice of laser (energy, duration, beam profile etc) and plasma (density, profile etc) parameters for the experimental campaign in order to optimize the accelerated electron beam's quality and shot-to-shot reproducibility, as well as maximize its energy.
 The second purpose of the numeric modelling would be to confront and interpret the experimental data, leading to new physical insights.